vralle/vralle-lqip/README.md

 When we met with a Gaussholder, the guys from Human Made did a great job and were able to solve one of the biggest problems - reducing the size of the preview image to bytes, but making it beautiful.

 Gaussholder uses its own mechanism for delayed image loading.
-We use the time-tested [LazySizes] (https://github.com/aFarkas/lazysizes) by Alexander Farkash.
-The mechanism for creating a preview image has been ported to this plugin, but received some changes..
+We use the time-tested [LazySizes](https://github.com/aFarkas/lazysizes) by Alexander Farkash.
+The mechanism for creating a preview image has been ported to this plugin, but received some changes.

 vralle.lqip use the same filter and metadata as Gaussholder.